radius-project/docs/docs/content/recipes-section/howto-author-recipes/_index.md

 To make naming easy, a `context` parameter is automatically injected into your template.
 It contains information about the backing resource which you can use to generate unique and repeatable names.
 For example, you can use `context.resource.id` to generate a unique and repeatable name:

-You can reference the [`context` section below](#context-parameter-properties) for more information on available properties.

 {{< tabs "Bicep" "Terraform" >}}